jhpyle/docassemble/demo.md

 event: client_kicked_out
 progress: 100
 question: |
-  Sorry, you cannot proceed with the interview.
+  Sorry, you cannot proceed with the interview session.
 subquestion: |
-  You can only proceed with the interview if you agree that your completion of the interview does not create an attorney-client relationship.
+  You can only proceed with the interview session if you agree that your completion of the interview session with the Steward does not create an attorney-client relationship.

   % if user_understands_no_attorney_client_relationship == 'unsure':